Frank Lampard new Chelsea manager: Everything you need to know about next Blues boss | Goal.com

 "The thing about Chelsea is I don’t think there’s an academy in this country that’s better," Morris said on Sky Sports recently. "[The] players are good enough, most definitely, but the managers are not, for one, aware of them."

-Mason Mount – on loan at Derby last season – is one player who could benefit from the heavily linked next coaching team, which will also likely boast ex-Blues fitness coach Chris Jones.
+Mason Mount – on loan at Derby last season – is one player who could benefit from the arrival of the new coaching team, which will also likely boast ex-Blues fitness coach Chris Jones.
 Mount starred as an advanced playmaker under Lampard at Derby, scoring eight goals in 35 games.

 Academy graduates and players returning from loan will be crucial for Chelsea next season after FIFA imposed a two-window transfer ban on the club.
 The Blues have taken what appears to be a strategic decision to not appeal for the ban to be frozen despite denying all wrongdoing.